justanotherdot/justanotherdot/site/posts/teleporting-at-the-speed-of-thought.md

 ---
 title: Teleporting At The Speed Of Thought
 author: Ryan James Spencer
-date:
+date: 2019-11-15T09:25:52.666511749+00:00
-tags: [editor, code, vim, nvim, principle, vscode]
+tags:
+  - editor
+  - code
+  - principle
+  - vim
+  - nvim
+  - vscode
+  - emacs
 ---

-Adept text editor users fly around and manipulate text as if by **teleportation**.
+Adept text editor users fly around and manipulate text as if by _teleportation_.
 For me, this is a principle I hold dear when considering my editing experience.
-Teleportation is chiefly driven by thought and is effortless by construction.
+**Teleportation is chiefly driven by thought and is effortless by construction**.
 This is actually not something inherent to teleportaiton.
 Instead of hopping in a car and driving around the neighbourhood to find where you want to go, you tend to make a decision about your destination ahead of time.
-Driving expects a certain amount of effort to reach a destination whereas teleportation requires little effort if at all.
+However, driving expects a certain amount of effort to reach a destination whereas teleportation requires little effort if at all.

 Some call this "code golf" but using that term implies falling into the trap of constantly optimizing when the aim is to [carve up the text in front of you](https://www.justanotherdot.com/posts/how-fast-can-you-take-your-time-kid.html).
-As such, optimization comes from finding ways to facilitate your thinking, rather than endless reduction for the sake of reduction.
+As such, optimizing for teleportation comes from finding ways to facilitate your thinking, rather than endless reduction for the sake of reduction.

 As teleportation is driven by thought, occasionally there is a ["precognition"](https://twitter.com/gregmcintyre/status/1194811646234873856)